-- · Listen carefully and read along with the text. - Don't worry if you don't understand every word just listen and see how these new words are written and pronounced. - As you listen, look at the text and underline any important information you come across. - 2 Which of these words refer to animals?
+- Listen carefully and read along with the text. - Don't worry if you don't understand every word - just listen and see how these new words are written and pronounced. - As you listen, look at the text and underline any important information you come across.

+- Look at the photographs.
+What do you think helps these animals live in polar regions? - Which of these words refer to animals?
 Check the meaning of any words you don't know in the Activity Book Glossary or in a dictionary.